 Reading a novel with a pleasant story will temporarily occupy your mind and transport you to another reality.
 As a result, you’ll be able to divert your attention away from the pain long enough to induce sleep.

-6. Exercise
+6. Exercise too

 In addition, doing squats can significantly reduce pelvic pain.
 Kegel exercises, meanwhile, improve bladder control.
 Meditation is another exercise that can help relieve anxiety.

 Come up with an exercise routine that works for you and see it through to experience these benefits.
-As a bonus, doing these simple yet effective exercises will exude excess energy, making it easier to fall asleep.
+As a bonus, these simple yet effective exercises will exude excess energy, making it easier to fall asleep.

-7. Improve sleep hygiene
+7. Improve sleep hygiene during pregnancy

-• Don’t drink caffeine after 12 p.m.
+- Don’t drink caffeine after 12 p.m.

-• Avoid screens one to two hours before bed
+- Avoid screens one to two hours before bed

-• Use essential oils, such as lavender
+- Use essential oils, such as calming lavender

-• Use a white noise machine
+- Use a white noise machine

 8. Change your mattress